sayamamanatali1122-collab/TicTac-Toe-game/README.md

-# TicTac-Toe-game
-Tic-Tac-Toe in Python (console) Classic Tic-Tac-Toe in Python Python Tic-Tac-Toe with classes Play Tic-Tac-Toe in terminal Python Tic-Tac-Toe console game Turn-based Tic-Tac-Toe in Python Tic-Tac-Toe Python | Console + AI soon Tic-Tac-Toe Python (GUI coming)
+Tic-Tac-Toe Game 🎮

+A collection of Tic-Tac-Toe implementations in Python, starting from a simple console version and expanding into more advanced styles.

+Features

+✅ Classic Tic-Tac-Toe in Python

+✅ Console-based Tic-Tac-Toe with turn-based play

+✅ Object-Oriented version using Python classes

+✅ Play directly in your terminal

+🔜 AI-powered Tic-Tac-Toe (coming soon)

+🔜 GUI-based Tic-Tac-Toe (planned)